 - 11.1.
 Demonstration of Capability (DOC) - 11.1.1.
-Each analyst must perform an initial DOC in using the procedures described in this method for each target analyte as listed in Table 1.
-The initial DOC must consist of the analysis of four or five solvent spike samples that have been fortified with all analytes of interest at a mid-level concentration (approximately 5-10 μg/mL).
-If possible, the spiking solution used should be from a source independent of those used to prepare the calibration standards. - 11.1.1.
-For each individual analyte, the recovery value for all replicates must fall within the range of $\pm$ 10% of mean.
-The precision of the measurements, calculated as relative standard deviation (RSD), must be $\pm$ 5% or less for the major analytes such as THC or CBD.
-For analyses of compounds that fail for these criteria, this procedure must be repeated until satisfactory performance has been demonstrated.
+Each analyst must perform an initial DOC in using the procedures described in this SOP for each target analyte as listed in Table 1.
+The initial DOC must consist of the analysis of four or five solvent spike samples that have been fortified with all analytes of interest at a mid-level concentration (approximately $5-10 \mu g/mL$).
+If possible, the spiking solution used should be from a source independent of those used to prepare the calibration standards. - 11.1.1.1 For each individual analyte, the recovery value for all replicates must fall within the range of $\pm 10\%$ of mean.
+The precision of the measurements, calculated as relative standard deviation (RSD), must be $\pm 5\%$ or less for the major analytes such as THC or CBD.
+For analyses of compounds that fail for these criteria, this procedure must be repeated until satisfactory performance has been demonstrated. - 11.1.1.2.
+Annually, each analyst who will be performing the method must complete a continuing DOC for each target analyte.
+The continuing DOC may be completed by one of the following techniques if available: